mikemathu/Cards/README.md

 Set a database connection string,`DefaultConnection`, in the **Cards.Web** project's appsettings.json or use [Secrets](https://blogs.msdn.microsoft.com/mihansen/2017/09/10/managing-secrets-in-net-core-2-0-apps/)

-Example config setting in appsettings.json for a database called `Accounts`:
+Example config setting in appsettings.json for a database called `Cards`:

 ```json
    "ConnectionStrings": {